Q&A: EU aims to bolster competitiveness through Clean Industrial Deal

 While the European Green Deal included broad strokes to transition the whole economy, including boosting renewables and energy efficiency, reducing emissions and driving the shift to circularity, it lacked a broad industrial strategy to steer Europe’s industry towards cleaner processes.

-The Clean Industrial Deal will address this and build on existing laws, including those proposed under the Green Deal Industrial Plan like the reform of Europe’s electricity market, the law to boost clean tech and the law to secure the supply of critical raw materials Europe needs for the green and digital transitions.
+The Clean Industrial Deal will continue to address this and build on existing laws, including those proposed under the Green Deal Industrial Plan like the reform of Europe’s electricity market, the law to boost clean tech and the law to secure the supply of critical raw materials Europe needs for the green and digital transitions.

 EU countries must also implement the legislation agreed under the European Green Deal.

-Is it going to be a law?
+Is it a law?

-What will the Clean Industrial Deal contain?
+What does the Clean Industrial Deal contain?